eskoruppa/PolyMC/README.md

 Example input, IDB and sequence files are provided in the directory RunScripts.

 ----
-## Input File and commandline arguments
+## Input File and command line arguments

 Most arguments may be passed either via the command line or via the input file.
 Exceptions will be discussed below.
 In the input file, arguments have to be assigned as